djpilot802/INTL-Webpage/service.md

 ### How do I sign up?

 Go to the sign-up link below.
 If you are a newcomer or are new to the INTL homegroup, we'd HIGHLY recommend signing up for multiple service positions a week.
 Also, think about where we need the most help, which is greeting.
+Just signing up to be the topic bringer one night a week doesn't offer much to the group.

 ## Sign Up